Can't Be Heaven

 Can't Be Heaven (also known as Forever Together) is a 1999 American comedy-drama film directed by Richard Friedman.
 The film stars Ralph Macchio, Bryan Burke, Michelle Trachtenberg, Rachel Ticotin and Diane Ladd.
 The film was loosely based on the 1968 movie Blackbeard's Ghost.

 Plot

-Danny, is a young student in middle school.
-He starts to develop feelings for his best friend, Julie.
-However a new student by the name of Archie comes in and sweeps Julie off her feet.
+Danny Parilla is a young student in middle school.
+He starts to develop feelings for his best friend Julie Ziff.
+However a new student by the name of Archie Larocca comes in and sweeps Julie off her feet.
 Danny flees to the graveyard where his father is buried and talks to him about his problems.
-He soon comes across Hubbie the Ghost, who helps Danny with his girl problems.
-As a former living person from the 1930s, Hubbie, gives Danny his advice.
+He soon comes across the ghost of Hubbie Darling, who helps Danny with his girl problems.
+As a former living person from the 1930s, Hubbie gives Danny his advice.
 The advice repeatedly backfires, always leaving Danny depressed.
 Danny soon learns that Hubbie once had a former lover before dying in an accident.
-Danny and Julie end up together at a school dance and Hubbie re-connects with his former love with the help of Danny.
+Danny and Julie end up together at a school dance and Hubbie re-connects with his former love, Danny's Nona Gina, with the help of Danny.